Eric-Wilder/README-maker/README.md

 # README Maker
-A command line application that allows you to generate a README.md file
+A command line application that allows you to generate a README.md file, using node.js (Note: This README file was created using said application)

 ## Table of Contents